briankostar/react-resources/public/notes/react-router.md

     <Link to="path"><Nav>Home</Nav></Link>

 However, what if Nav is a 3rd party component that creates its own `<a>`?
 We'd get a error as we're trying to wrap `<a> with <a> from Link`.
 In these cases, we can programatically route using the `history` object.
 All we'd have to do is push the new route to the history object.
-And we can have access to this object either as HOC, withRouter, from Route component rendering.

     this.props.history.push(`newpath`)

+We can have access to `history` object in your component several ways:

+1. HOC with withRouter

+    import { withRouter } from 'react-router'
+    export default withRouter(MyComponent);

+2. Just use <Route>

 Add that functionality to Nav, and that should solve our issue.